paldhous/wcsj/2017/md_raw/index.md

 ![](./img/class8_9.png)

-Notice how the first two `scale` functions are used to set the ranges for the axis, which are entered as a list, using the `c` function we saw last week.
+Notice how the first two `scale` functions are used to set the ranges for the axis, which are entered as a list, using the `c` function.

 We also applied a [ColorBrewer](http://colorbrewer2.org) qualitative palette using the `scale_color_brewer` function, and naming the desired `palette`.
 You can add the text you want to appear as a legend title using `name`, and specify the order in which the legend items appear using `breaks`).